2011 Bohai Bay oil spill

 The 2011 Bohai bay oil spill (2011年渤海湾油田溢油事故) was a series of oil spills that began on June 4, 2011 at Bohai Bay.
 The spill itself however was not publicly disclosed until a month later.
 There were suspicions of official cover-ups by the State Oceanic Administration (SOA).

 Ownership

 PL 19-3 is operated by ConocoPhillips China (COPC), a Chinese subsidiary of the Houston-based US oil giant ConocoPhillips.
-The oil field is 51% owned by China National Offshore Oil Corporation, and 49% owned by the United States company ConocoPhillips.
+The oil field is 51% owned by China National Offshore Oil Corporation (CNOOC), and 49% owned by the United States company ConocoPhillips.

 Spills

 1st oil spill

 On June 4, 2011 the Penglai 19-3 oilfield caused an oil spill from a sea floor leak that lasted until June 7.

 2nd oil spill

 On June 17 a second oil spill that occurred at the Penglai 19-3 oilfield, but was contained within 48 hours.
 By the second leak, it was reported that a total of 840 square kilometers of first grade clean water in Bohai Bay was polluted.